m-dennisgocong/md-editor/README.md

 ## General Info

-This is my project for [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/) coure on freeCodeCamp.
+This is my project for [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/) course on freeCodeCamp.
 The purpose of this challenge is to test out and showcase front-end skills.

 ## Screenshots